salvaracer/ext-t3readspeaker/Documentation/Introduction/Index.rst

 Installation
 ------------

 #.
 Install this extension
 #.
-Set your rs customer ID and CSS ID and your language in the CONSTANT EDITOR
+Set your customer ID and CSS ID and your language in the CONSTANT EDITOR
 #.
-Add this code, where the readspeaker button should appear: <f:cObject typoscriptObjectPath="lib.t3readspeaker" />
+Add this html code to an fluid template, where the ReadSpeaker webReader button should appear: <f:cObject typoscriptObjectPath="lib.t3readspeaker" data="{lang:'de_de',readid:'content123',urlencoded:'...'}" />

+All data-attributes are optional!
+The fallback are the values from the constant editor!
+If you leave emtpy "urlencoded", the used url will the frontend url of the current page!

 .. tip::